 Training for voluntary and community organisations

-We recognise the incredible contribution made by local Voluntary and Community Sector organisations (VCS) in helping people during the Covid-19 Pandemic.
+We recognise the incredible contribution made by local Voluntary and Community Sector organisations (VCS) in helping residents in the borough.

 This page outlines some of the training opportunities available for VCS organisations in Tower Hamlets.

 Please contact Tower Hamlets Council for Voluntary Service (THCVS) for any advice and support.